-Where were the parents?
+Where were the baby's parents?

 I moved to look out the window on that side of the door nearest to the nest.

-I had never seen the robins on the ground before, but sure enough, mother robin was on the landing, only a few feet away from the baby.
+I had never seen the adult robins on the ground before, but sure enough, Mama Robin was on the cement landing, only a few feet away from the baby.

 After a few minutes, I left them there and went to get breakfast.

-A little while later, I came back and found the baby still on the chair and the mother bird on the post.
-I still wasn’t sure if the baby was okay.
-But as I watched, the baby flew to perch near its mother on the railing.
+A short time later, I came back and found the baby still on the chair and the mother bird on the post.
+She was looking all around in her usual frenetic manner.

 I sighed.
-All was apparently well in robinland.
+All was apparently well in Robinland.

 The rest of the day, I checked occasionally, and the three of them were still in the area, either on the lawn or in a tree.
 At one point, the baby flew up and perched right on the ledge of the middle living room window as the very moment I was looking out of it.
 Unfortunately, I didn't have my cell phone at that time.

-Where was mom?
+Where was Mama Robin?